SCW-Aberystwyth/Python-Study-Group/index.md

 ## I don't know any Python but would like to learn some
 There is a Python workshop on [February 6th and 13th](https://www.eventbrite.com/e/introduction-to-plotting-with-python-tickets-53543320513).
 The study group is aimed at people who know at least what was covered by this course.

+## I need help with a specific problem in my Python code.
+This is best answered at [Hacky Hour](http://tinyurl.com/HackyHourAber) instead of the study group.
+Hacky Hour runs on alternate weeks to the study group and is intended for getting help with any research computing related problems, including Python programming.